 Safety and tolerability analyses found:

-Similar levels of symptomatic hypotension in both arms (enalapril 12.7%, Entresto 15.0%; RR: 1.18; 95% CI: 0.85, 1.64).
+- Similar levels of symptomatic hypotension in both arms (enalapril 12.7%, Entresto 15.0%; RR: 1.18; 95% CI: 0.85, 1.64).
 Low BP-related AEs were similar between the groups.

-Hyperkalemia was comparable between the two groups (enalapril 9.3% vs. Entresto 11.6% RR: 1.25; 95% CI: 0.84, 1.84).
+- Hyperkalemia was comparable between the two groups (enalapril 9.3% vs. Entresto 11.6% RR: 1.25; 95% CI: 0.84, 1.84).

-Kidney-related AEs between the groups were similar (enalapril n= 75, Entresto n=75, RR: 1.00; CI: 0.75, 1.34).
+- Kidney-related AEs between the groups were similar (enalapril n= 75, Entresto n=75, RR: 1.00; CI: 0.75, 1.34).

-There were 6 adjudicated cases of angioedema in the enalapril arm (all in African Americans) versus 1 with Entresto (in a Caucasian patient).
+- There were 6 adjudicated cases of angioedema in the enalapril arm (all in African Americans) versus 1 with Entresto (in a Caucasian patient).

-Nearly 60% of patients were able to be up-titrated to the highest approved dose of Entresto within 6 weeks.
+- Nearly 60% of patients were able to be up-titrated to the highest approved dose of Entresto within 6 weeks.

 In a pre-specified exploratory analysis, the composite endpoint of death, re-hospitalization for HF, LVAD implantation or listing for cardiac transplant occurred in 41 (9.3%) patients in the Entresto group and 74 (16.8%) in the enalapril group (hazard ratio [HR] 0.54, 95% CI 0.37-0.79; p=.001).
 The benefit was driven by reductions in death and re-hospitalization among patients treated with Entresto.
 The number needed to treat to prevent one such clinical event during 8 weeks of follow up was 13.

 NT-proBNP is a biomarker commonly used to assess the severity and determine the prognosis of heart failure.
 Levels of NT-proBNP increase when heart muscle cells are subjected to stress (such as stretching) that occurs in people with heart failure.
 Studies suggest that HF patients with elevated NT-proBNP are at an increased risk of CV death or HF hospitalization and that reducing levels of NT-proBNP in people with heart failure is associated with a lower risk of these negative clinical outcomes.
 Entresto was also shown to reduce plasma NT-proBNP compared with enalapril in the PIONEER-HF and PARADIGM-HF trials,.

 Entresto is a twice-a-day medicine that reduces the strain on the failing heart.
 It does this by enhancing the protective neurohormonal systems (natriuretic peptide system) while simultaneously inhibiting the harmful effects of the overactive renin-angiotensin-aldosterone system (RAAS),.
 Other common heart failure medicines, called angiotensin converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs), only block the harmful effects of the overactive RAAS.
 Entresto contains the neprilysin inhibitor sacubitril and the angiotensin receptor blocker (ARB) valsartan,.

 In Europe, Entresto is indicated in adult patients for the treatment of symptomatic chronic heart failure with reduced ejection fraction.
 In the United States, Entresto is indicated for the treatment of heart failure (New York Heart Association class II-IV) in patients with systolic dysfunction.
 It has been shown to reduce the rate of cardiovascular death, heart failure hospitalization and 30-day hospital readmission compared to enalapril, to reduce the rate of all-cause mortality compared to enalapril, and to improve aspects of health-related quality of life (including physical and social activities) compared to enalapril.
 Entresto is usually administered in conjunction with other heart failure therapies, in place of an ACE inhibitor or other angiotensin receptor blocker (ARB),.
 Approved indications may vary depending upon the individual country.